Journal of Undergraduate Reports in Physics (JURP)

 The Journal of Undergraduate Reports in Physics (JURP) is a peer-reviewed publication of the Society of Physics Students comprised of research, outreach, and scholarly reporting.

 Manuscripts are accepted on a rolling basis but to guarentee possible inclusing in the print summer edition, manscripts must be submitted to later than March 15.
-All accepted manuscripts will be published online with AIPP and on the SPS website, based on the review process timing.
+All accepted and edited manuscripts will be published online with AIP Publishing (AIPP) and on the SPS website, based on the review process timing.

 This Journal is devoted to reports authored by undergraduates in physics, astronomy, and their related fields.
 It is a vehicle for the exchange of ideas and information by undergraduates and their advisors.
 A primary goal of the Journal is to educate and train students while also providing a means of public dissemination of research and programmatic activities.

-- Papers in the area of pure, applied, computational, or theoretical physics/astronomy and related fields are all welcome to submit for Part A (Research).
+- Papers in the area of pure, applied, computational, or theoretical physics/astronomy, and related fields are all welcome.
 All research articles are peer-reviewed by professionals.

 - Research articles, if accepted, will additionally be published on the AIP Publishing JURP website and given a DOI.